ualberta-mueller-group/MCGS/README.md

     - Can use with `--test-filter`.
   - `--search-graph-print` and `--search-graph-verify` are experimental debugging tools for visualizing search nodes visited by partisan search algorithms.
 - Code cleaned up, new utilities added
-  - `thermograh_builder_no_db.h`: builds the thermograph of a game outside of database generation.
+  - `thermograph_builder_no_db.h`: builds the thermograph of a game outside of database generation.
   - `thermograph_helpers.h`: derives various data from a thermograph.
   - `sumgame_helpers.h`: sumgame comparisons.
   - `integral_conversion.h`: casting of integral types with runtime safety checks.